 - Private Travel: This is for travelers who have a little more to combine their vacation and make a side trip to visit the area where their investment is made for the community.
 It can involve CSR groups, families or individuals who want to pass on their voluntary work, just observe the project developing with the community they are helping.
 It can be challenging because each individual or members of a group are different and might have different goals for their trip.

 Philanthropic or CSR Travel is gaining popularity because people are getting more eager to reconnect with humanity.
 In a world that has become highly competitive, commercial and electronically driven, people have been finding the need to finding themselves again.
-One of the favorite ways to do this is reconnecting with humanity and their own sense of meaning.
+One of the favorite ways to do this is reconnecting with humanity and their personal sense of meaning.

 Vacations can be more than just recreational.
 It can be made meaningful with service and humility with philanthropic travel.
 It offers a restoration of humanity and a memory that lasts a lifetime.